Vedic Science and the Pursuit of Truth

 Science and Spirituality in India

 In India, science and spirituality have always gone together.
-Spirituality through Yoga and Vedanta has always been conceived of as a science, a way of knowledge to be approached with reason and experimentation through Yoga and meditation leading to the direct perception of truth.
+Experiential spirituality through Yoga and Vedanta has always been conceived of as a science, a way of knowledge to be approached with reason and experimentation through Yoga and meditation leading to the direct perception of truth.
 Other Indic systems of thought like Buddhism and Jainism have shared similar views.

 Veda itself means knowledge, deriving from the Sanskrit root ‘vid’ meaning to know, to see or to cognize.
 The Vedas are called Vidyas which means ways of knowledge or perception (a term cognate with Latin video!).
 The Vedas we might say are the Vidyas or videos of the sages shown on the inner screen of the meditative mind.
 They were said to have been cognized by the human mind in tune with the universal Being or Brahman.